Recognizing and Winning Spiritual Warfare

 What to do when things keep going wrong

+We all need to recognize and be winning spiritual wars against us and our families.
 What is your favorite method of uplifting your spirits when things go wrong?
-Why does doing this indicate that you are living in the power of the Holy Spirit?
+Why does doing this help you in winning spiritual wars against you and indicate that you are living in the power of the Holy Spirit?

 l.F. shares this: